 Atomic commits

-For coordination considering, every submitting of modification set will generate a version of modification history, even only a part of the set has been modified [4].
+For coordination consideration, every submission of a modification set will generate a version of the modification history, even if only part of the set has been modified [4].

-As the system which this project developed was task-based, so it should be different from the existing SVN versioning mechanism (all files will be updated to a latest same version code after an every submitting command).
-Task-based feature limited area of modification set to tasks, therefore, the versioning mechanism could be designed as: every time of file and directory modification will increase the version number of file and directory individually, and the task version will be increased when a submit operation has been executed, no matter how many modifications of file and directory have been made, even only renamed a file.
-For example, when commit the modification of one file in a four file task, the version code of the one modified file will be increased by 1, other unchanged file will still remain the it old version code, the version code of the entire task contains this file will also be increased by 1, because the new mechanism is designed to able to track modification of each file associated with whole task.
+As the system which this project developed was task-based, it should be different from the existing SVN versioning mechanism (all files will be updated to the latest same version code after every submitting command).
+The task-based feature limits the modifications to each tasks; therefore, the versioning mechanism could be designed as, every time a file or directory is modified, it will increase the version number of the file and directory individually.
+The task version will be increased when a submit operation has been executed, no matter how many modifications of file and directory have been made, even only renaming a file.
+For example, when committing the modification of one file in a four file task, the version code of the one modified file will be increased by 1, the other unchanged files will still have the old version code.
+The version code of the entire task which contains this file will also be increased by 1, because the new mechanism is designed to able to track the modifications of each file associated with a whole task.

 Locking

-To avoid unsynchronised editing, lock-work-submit-unlock is a very good feature provided by SVN for conflicts free editing [4].
-In this project, the task as a minimum assignable unit, should be locked when a user start doing the task.
-When a task starts by a user, a lock would be set to a task, other user except the user who sets the lock cannot request to do any modification of the task, even he/she was already been assigned to the task.
+To avoid unsynchronised editing, lock-work-submit-unlock is a very good feature provided by SVN for conflict free editing [4].
+In this project, the task as a minimum assignable unit, should be locked when a user starts doing a task.
+When a task is started by a user, a lock would be set to a task, none of the other users, apart from the user who set the lock can request any modification of the task, even if he/she was already assigned to the task.

 Software-based, web-based and cloud